 Our newest reconstruction, also built on the shop's archaeological footprint!
 Discover the different tools that carpenters would have used and what they might have created.
-Check out our events page to see when Seneca Creek Joinery will next be working in the shop.

 This exhibit, in the bottom floor of our Visitor Center, orients visitors to the history of the site and shares the archaeology findings that were uncovered by the Anne Arundel County Archaeological Lab.